JoshOrndorff/recipes/src/advanced/proposals.md

 # Proposal Patterns

+* lock-in vs instant withdrawal
+* ways of increasing the pace
+* more research on speed

 * start with security assumptions
 * keep it simple stupid
     * start with a simple design that works and then iterate with increased complexity